urbanairship/ios-library/README.md

-# iOS Urban Airship SDK
+# Airship iOS SDK

-The Urban Airship SDK for iOS provides a simple way to integrate Urban Airship services into your iOS applications.
+The Airship SDK for iOS provides a simple way to integrate Airship services into your iOS applications.

 ## Contributing Code